-In the more than 25 years of Ottawa Senators hockey, many fantastic players have taken the ice for the club.
+In the 30 years of Ottawa Senators hockey, many fantastic players have taken the ice for the club.
 You could easily put all of the best players together and create an uber team that would look great on paper.

 In practice, a team of 20 players only with offensive skills may not be as successful as you think.
 This is why I am going to build a team of Ottawa alumni who I believe could compete for a Stanley Cup.